ljiro/SoilScan/README.md

-**_Crop Recommendation_**
+**_Fertilizer Recommendation_**

-The user can input NPK values, pH, temperature, humidity, and rainfall.
+The user can input NPK values, temperature, Moisture, and Crop-Type.
 It results in the following:
-- Top 5 crop recommendations
+- Recommended fertilizer for the given soil properties
-- Confidence level in the crop recommendation
+- A description of the fertilizer

 ![Screenshot_20250516_150417_Expo Go](https://github.com/user-attachments/assets/472242c9-df5f-4278-9297-b03dd95d81f9)